SAP/fundamental-styles/docs/pages/components/toolbar.md

 ### Title

-Title toolbar should be used whenever title needs to be included
+The Title toolbar should be used whenever a title needs to be included.
+It can be achieved by passing `title` to the `fd-toolbar` class.

 {% capture toolbar %}